 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Creve Coeur has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Creve Coeur has few renters and college students.
 But the biggest reason it is quieter in Creve Coeur than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Creve Coeur may be for you.

-As is often the case in a small village, Creve Coeur doesn't have a public transportation system that people use for their commute.
+Creve Coeur is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Creve Coeur are slightly less educated than the national average of 21.84% for the average city or town: 13.53% of adults in Creve Coeur have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Creve Coeur rank slightly lower than the national average.
+13.53% of adults 25 and older in Creve Coeur have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Creve Coeur in 2022 was $30,622, which is lower middle income relative to Illinois and the nation.
 This equates to an annual income of $122,488 for a family of four.
 However, Creve Coeur contains both very wealthy and poor people as well.